walmartlabs/zUID/README.md

 No authorization is needed for this service.

 In addition to being web enabled you can call this routine directly using a CICS LINK command in your COBOL programs.
-The HTTP interface was designed to make it available for more consumers outside the z/OS environment.
+The HTTP interface was designed to make it available for more consumers out side the z/OS environment.

 ## About this project